Hot Glue and Painters Tape

 Use Paper Clips and Fishing Line to attach decorations to ceiling

 Emily T. suggests that paper clips and fishing line are the way to go when attaching decorations to a drop ceiling.
-This is great for hanging or suspended decorations.

 I love how there are different ways to accomplish the same job and you get to pick the one that will work best for you!
 Binder clips or paper clips and fishing line, oh my!